TheRishabhB/NaturalLanguageProcessingToolkit/README.md

 # NaturalLanguageProcessing
-A Set of Programs to Plot Details About Text
+A Set of Programs to Show Details About Text

 ## Functionality
  * Plot most commonly used words in text